England On Verge Of Wrapping Up First New Zealand Test - UrduPoint

 Woakes returned to remove Williamson and Tom Blundell in successive balls to end the day with 3-39.

-Williamson, so often called upon to rescue his country, had been unruffled until on 61 -- his second half-century of the Test -- he missed a straight delivery and was trapped plumb in front of the stumps.
+Williamson, so often called upon to rescue his country, was unruffled until on 61 -- his second half-century of the Test -- he missed a straight delivery and was trapped lbw.

 With his next ball, Woakes found the faintest edge of Blundell's bat but he was denied a hat-trick by Glenn Phillips who pushed a short ball towards the covers.

-Phillips progressed to 19 before he was given out lbw to a Carse delivery that nipped back into the batsman.
+Phillips progressed to 19 before he was given out lbw to a Carse delivery that nipped back.

 New Zealand sought a review but replays showed the ball was skimming the bails and the decision was the umpires call and Carse had 3-22.